 What makes a word a noun?

-So why are all these disparate kinds of word grouped as nouns?
+So why do we group all these disparate kinds of word together?
 With other parts of speech, such as adjectives, it’s easier to see what they have in common.
 But an abstract noun seems a long way from a collective noun or a proper noun.
 Why not give them all distinct names and treat them differently?

 The reason for this is that nouns – all of them – can be used in certain ways in sentences.
-This concept is unlikely to be studied in any great depth in British schools, although American school children study grammar to a much greater extent, and will learn, at the end of their primary years, the different forms in which nouns are used.
+This concept is unlikely to be studied in any great depth in British schools, but if it interests you, there are many websites explaining further.
+See below.

 Is there any reason for learning this?
 It may seem like a lot of academic balderdash, with little practical use.
 The theory is that a good understanding of English grammar can help when writing, and also when learning foreign languages.
-However many people succeed in learning second or third languages without any deep knowledge of how nouns work in English, and there are plenty of successful writers who barely know what a noun is, let alone the various ways in which it can be used.
+However many people succeed in learning second or third languages without any deep knowledge of how grammar works in English.
+Moreover, there are plenty of successful writers who barely know what a noun is, let alone the various kinds.

-I prefer to believe that it’s actually interesting to understand better how our language works.
-Some people are fascinated by linguistics in general; others like to see the logical structure of language.
+Personally, I find it interesting to understand better how our language works.
+Some people find linguistics fascinating in general; others like to see the logical structure of language.
 Knowing the correct forms may help in better writing if it doesn’t come naturally, too.
+But if you have no interest, and your child asks no questions, there is no need to study this topic in depth.

-If you are interested in finding out how nouns are used in sentences in English, the page basic use of nouns explains about subjects and two kinds of object; these are really the only uses that are of significance for most people.
-For grammar geeks, however there’s a further page on the complex use of nouns in English.
+If you want to know more about how nouns are used in sentences in English, the page basic use of nouns explains about subjects and two kinds of object.
+These are really the only uses that are important for most people.
+For grammar geeks, there’s a further page on the complex use of nouns in English.

 If you would like further examples, here are a few sites that go into more detail:

-The tongue untied – nouns – this site looks at five of the above ways that nouns can be used in sentences, and another one which I tend not to count as a noun myself.
+Ginger Software on nouns – this site looks at several different ways that nouns can be used in sentences.
 Lots of examples.

-Wikipedia on nouns – historical background, very detailed description of how they work, and even more complexity.
+Wikipedia on the noun – historical background, very detailed description of how they work, and even more complexity.
 Fascinating.

 Basic English grammar – why it’s worth studying, an overview of the different parts of speech